panoramicdata/PanoramicData.NCalcExtensions/README.md

 ### isInfinite()

 #### Purpose

-Determines whether a value is infinite
+Determines whether a value is infinite.

 #### Parameters
   * value